swiftwave-org/swiftwave.org/docs/development_setup.md

     ```bash
     go run . haproxy start
     ```
-12. Create a new admin user with username **admin** and password also **admin**
+12. Start UDP Proxy Service
     ```bash
+    go run . udpproxy start
+    ```
+13. Create a new admin user with username **admin** and password also **admin**
+    ```bash
     go run . create-user -u admin -p admin
     ```
-13. Start SwiftWave
+14. Start SwiftWave
     ```bash
     go run . start --dev
     ```
-14. 🎉 Congratulations!
+15. 🎉 Congratulations!
 You have successfully setup SwiftWave for local development
-15. You can now access SwiftWave at `http://localhost:3333`
+16. You can now access SwiftWave at `http://localhost:3333`

 ## Access GraphQL Playground
 1. Use Login Endpoint for generating a JWT Token.